What It Means To Be a Badass

-Being a lifestyle entrepreneur in the wellness space is, I believe, harder than in other market places.
+Being a solo practitioner in the wellness space is, I believe, harder than in other marketplaces.

 With our SHARED BIG VISION of ensuring optimal well-being for our planet’s citizens and a world free of preventable disease, we’re insurgents competing for the commanding heights of the healthcare economy, against incumbents who have amassed more wealth and power than most companies in history.

 Collectively we will disrupt billionaire families, big pharma, government bureaucrats, and Old King WHO… and they don’t take too kindly to us meddling with their ‘authority monopoly’ and profits.

 But here’s the caveat: Rebels rarely succeed by going solo.

 The fight is too hard.
 The road is too long.
 The friction is too strong.
 Like little turtles hatching in the sand on a beach, there are too many gulls in the sky and too many sharks in the water.
 Our wellness businesses and practices need to be modelled, incubated, iterated and supported to emerge into the big blue ocean of preventative health.